wavemaker/docs/learn/how-tos/configure-mtls-in-wmapp.md

 security.general.mtls.keystore.file=classpath:keystore.p12
 security.general.mtls.keystore.fileType=PKCS12
 ```
-In both keystore and truststore file types can be JKS, PKCS12 etc or any other supported file types.
+Both Keystore and Truststore file types can be JKS, PKCS12, or any other supported file types.
 :::

 ## Hostname Verification

-Hostname verification matches the hostname that client is trying to connect and the hostname that is present in the certificate provided by the server.
+Hostname verification matches the hostname that the client is trying to connect to and the hostname that is present in the certificate provided by the server.
 The SSL connection is established only if the hostname matches.
-By default hostname verification is true and can be disabled in the profile properties.
+By default, hostname verification is true and can be disabled in the profile properties.

 Below is the property to configure hostname verification.